pminina01/readthedocs/File-target.md

 _createDirs_ - Indicates whether to create directories if they don't exist.
 [Boolean](Data-types) Default: True
 Setting this to false may improve performance a bit, but you'll receive an error when attempting to write to a directory that's not present.

+_enableArchiveFileCompression_ - Indicates whether to compress the archive files into the zip files.
+[Boolean](Data-types) Default: False
+    > Supported in:
+    > * NLog v4.0 for .NET 4.5

 ###Performance Tuning Options
 _concurrentWrites_ - Indicates whether concurrent writes to the log file by multiple processes on the same host.
 [Boolean](Data-types) Default: True